Bangkok International Trade and Exhibition Centre

 The Bangkok International Trade and Exhibition Centre (BITEC) is a convention and exhibition hall in Bang Na District, Bangkok, Thailand.
 It opened in 1997 and has a total floor area of 54,000 sqm.
 It hosted the annual Bangkok International Motor Show from 1998 to 2010.

 Location

-BITEC is located on Bang Na-Trad Highway, near the intersection with Sukhumvit Road in Bang Na.
+BITEC is located on Debaratna Road (Also known as Bang Na–Trat Highway), near the intersection with Sukhumvit Road in Bang Na.
+It is served by Bang Na BTS station via a skywalk.